4 Feel-Good Stories Of The Final 4, From Sister Jean To Cool Cops In Kansas

 Sports fans can be rowdy.

-In 2013, MLB fans fans flipped cars after the Red Sox won the World Series.
+In 2013, MLB fans flipped cars after the Red Sox won the World Series.
 Fans of the NFL's Philadelphia Eagles once pelted Santa Claus with snowballs.
-Celebrations after the Chicago Bulls won championships in 1991 and 1992 led to about 1,000 arrests and $10 million in damage.
+Celebrations after the Chicago Bulls won NBA championships in 1991 and 1992 led to about 1,000 arrests and $10 million in damage.

 But in Lawrence, Kan., when the Kansas Jayhawks made it to the Final Four after six years, the city was in pure — and peaceful — celebration mode, reports USA Today, thanks, in part, to the police.

-Thousands of fans poured into the streets for the hours long celebration.
+Thousands of fans poured into the streets for the hours-long celebration.
 Lawrence Police tweeted an update on March 25: "0 arrests, 0 citations, 1 Final Four appearance."

 7:00 pm update-— Lawrence Police (@LawrenceKS_PD) March 26, 2018